 We invite people to our winery hoping that they can share in our experience, appreciate our hard work, and perhaps learn a little about our wines and our approach to winemaking.
 If you are looking for a relaxing lunch stop, enjoyable evening sunset, or are truly interested in learning about wine and viticulture, then visiting wineries with your kids is perfectly acceptable, and can be a lot of fun.

-Visiting our winery is different than visiting a farms that focuses their attention on Family related activities like hayrides, Pick Your Own, Petting Zoos, Corn Mazes, and family games.
-Our primary focus is presenting an adult beverage to adults, educating them to our vineyard and operations and hopefully finding long lasting customers that will support us going forward.
+However, visiting our winery is different than visiting a farms that focuses their attention on Family related activities like hayrides, Pick Your Own, Petting Zoos, Corn Mazes, and family games.
+Our primary focus is presenting an adult beverage to adults, educating them about our vineyard and operations and hopefully finding long lasting customers that will support us going forward.
 While we always welcome children to our farm and vineyard, we are not a farm that focuses on providing entertainment for children.